-HSC 331 Psychosocial Impact of Chronic Illness on Person and Environment

-Chronic illness affects individuals, families, communities, and society.
-Students will learn how to critically examine these complex interactions from both theoretical and practical perspectives.
+HSC 331 Psychosocial Impact of Chronic Illness on Person and Environment how to critically examine these complex interactions from both theoretical and practical perspectives.
 This course explores the psychological and social aspects of chronic illnesses, with an emphasis on empowerment of individuals living with them.
 Students will develop an understanding of stigma in the experience of chronic illness.
 Emphasis will be placed on connecting individuals, families, and communities with resources to successfully manage chronic conditions.